Nonsurgical Treatment Options for Scoliosis

 What Are the Treatment Options for Scoliosis?

-There are three proven treatments for scoliosis — observation, bracing, and surgery.
-Your doctor will recommend one of these treatments based on the severity of the scoliosis and the physical maturity of your child.
-These features predict how the scoliosis should behave during your child's growing years and as an adult.
+There are three proven ways to manage scoliosis — observation, bracing, and surgery.
+The doctor will recommend one of these methods based on the severity of the scoliosis and the child's physical maturity.
+These features predict how the scoliosis should behave during the child's growing years and as an adult.

 What will make the spine go back to being straight again?

-What happens if my child has just a slight curve?
+What happens if the child has just a slight curve?

-Children who have mild curves (less than 20°) will be monitored to make sure the curve is not getting worse.
-Your doctor will check your child's spine about every 6 months.
-If your child is fully grown, they may not ever need more x-rays.
+Children who have mild curves (less than 20 degrees) will be monitored to make sure the curve is not getting worse.
+The doctor will check the growing child's spine about every 6 months.
+If the child is fully grown, they may not ever need more X-rays.

 What happens if no treatment is done?
 Will the curve get worse?

-Two factors can strongly predict whether a scoliosis curve will get worse: patient age and a curve size.
-Larger curves (> 30°) in younger children are the most concerning for progression.
+Two factors can strongly predict whether a scoliosis curve will get worse: patient age and curve size.
+Larger curves (greater than 30 degrees) in younger children are the most concerning for progression.

-We know from studies that once someone is fully grown, scoliosis less than 30° tends to stay the same, while those curves greater than 50° can get worse over time, by about 1° per year.
+We know from studies that once someone is fully grown, scoliosis curves less than 30 degrees tend to stay the same, while curves greater than 50 degrees can get worse over time, by about 1 degree per year.

 Common Questions About Bracing